Jenna Ewing

 Make-Ahead & Storage Tips

 • Make Ahead: Assemble the dish up to the point of baking, cover tightly, and refrigerate for up to 24 hours.
-Add 5–10 extra minutes to baking time.
+Add 5–10 extra minutes to the baking time.

 • Refrigerate: Store leftovers in an airtight container for up to 4 days.

 • Reheat: Warm in the oven at 350°F or in the microwave until heated through.
-Add a splash of broth if couscous dries out.
+Add a splash of broth if the couscous dries out.

 Nutrition Breakdown (per serving – approximate, based on 6 servings)